 Our relationships with our airline partners are critical to the growth and ongoing success of our business.
-For the year ended December 31, 2012, use of the Gogo service by passengers flying on Delta Air Lines aircraft accounted for approximately 46% of the revenue generated by our CA business.
-For the year ended December 31, 2012, use of the Gogo service by passengers flying on American Airlines aircraft accounted for approximately 23% of the revenue generated by our CA business.
+For the three months ended March 31, 2013 and the year ended December 31, 2012, use of the Gogo service by passengers flying on Delta Air Lines aircraft accounted for approximately 44% and 46%, respectively, of the revenue generated by our CA-NA segment.
+For the three months ended March 31, 2013 and the year ended December 31, 2012, use of the Gogo service by passengers flying on American Airlines aircraft accounted for approximately 24% and 23%, respectively, of the revenue generated by our CA-NA segment.
 If our airline partners are not satisfied with our equipment or the Gogo service, they may reduce efforts to co-market the Gogo service to their passengers, which could result in lower passenger usage and reduced revenue, which could in turn give certain airlines the right to terminate their contracts with us.
-In addition, airline dissatisfaction with us for any reason, including delays in installing our equipment, could negatively affect our ability to expand our service to additional airline partners or aircraft or lead to claims for damages or termination rights under existing contracts with our airline partners from which we derive a majority of our CA segment revenue.
-For example, our contracts with our airline partners from which we derive a significant majority of our CA business revenue require us to credit or pay our airline partners liquidated damages on a per aircraft, per day basis if we are unable to install our equipment on aircraft by specified timelines.
+In addition, airline dissatisfaction with us for any reason, including delays in installing our equipment, could negatively affect our ability to expand our service to additional airline partners or aircraft or lead to claims for damages or termination rights under existing contracts with our airline partners from which we derive a majority of our CA-NA segment revenue.
+For example, our contracts with our airline partners from which we derive a significant majority of our CA-NA segment revenue require us to credit or pay our airline partners liquidated damages on a per aircraft, per day basis if we are unable to install our equipment on aircraft by specified timelines.
 In addition, under contracts with certain of our airline partners for the provision of satellite-based connectivity service, if we are unable to install prototype or other initial aircraft fleets with our equipment on such aircraft.
 Any of these events would adversely affect our results of operations and growth prospects.